-Baked Reuben Casserole is made with corned beef, sauerkraut, Swiss cheese, rye bread and creamy dressing.
+Baked Reuben Casserole is made with layers of corned beef, sauerkraut, Swiss cheese, rye bread and creamy dressing.
 All the delicious flavors of the classic sandwich in a casserole!
-This family favorite is perfect for a quick dinner on St. Patrick's Day and definitely comfort food!
+This family favorite comfort food is perfect for a quick dinner on St. Patrick’s Day.

 I found this easy recipe in my mom's old collection a few years ago, and it's one of our favorite ways to enjoy the flavors of a Reuben sandwich.
 Less mess, too!